fermmm/group-date-client-rn/README.md

   keyAlias=THE KEY ALIAS FROM STEP 4
   keyPassword=THE KEY PASSWORD FROM STEP 4
 ```

+7. You must at least once open the android folder with [Android Studio](https://developer.android.com/studio) because that installs required packages.
+After that you must run ```npm run emulator:android``` at least once because also installs some required packages.

 8. **Facebook login**: In the last part of step 6 of "Installation" in this readme you added the Expo Go "Facebook Key Hash" in your Facebook app settings, that is the key hash to authorize the Expo Go app to login with your Facebook app.
 When building your standalone .apk or .pem it has it's own Facebook Key Hash, you need to also authorize that.
 To get the Facebook Key Hash of your build run `expo fetch:android:hashes`, and repeat the last part of step 6 with that key.

 9. **Push notifications**: Push notifications works on Expo Go but in the built app you need to read and follow instructions under "Credentials" on [this page](https://docs.expo.io/push-notifications/push-notifications-setup/#credentials).
 After that you need to follow instructions on [this page](https://docs.expo.io/push-notifications/using-fcm/), and don't forget to follow instructions on the section "Uploading Server Credentials".
 Note: The google-services file goes into android/app folder.